MusicDataset/md_homepage/content/musics/v/Valse-CapriceNo.6fromSoireesdeVienne(1)-Franz Schubert.md

 ---
-title: Franz Schubert - Valse-Caprice No. 6 from Soirees de Vienne (1)
+title: Valse-Caprice No. 6 from Soirees de Vienne (1)
 description: This is the description for Valse-Caprice No. 6 from Soirees de Vienne by Franz Schubert
 composers: [Franz Schubert]
 periods: [Romantic]